rohitaragde/Azure-Olympic-Data-Engineering-Pipeline/README.md

 - Further exploration could involve examining the relationship between the number of athletes and medal success to uncover patterns in Olympic performance.
 - Investigating the impact of funding, training programs, and government support on athlete performance and participation could yield additional valuable insights.

-## Steps to execute the project
+## Steps to Execute the Project
 - Clone the repository
-- Make sure to have azure account with all the required access
+- Make sure to have an Azure account with all the required access
-- Setup the storage account and all the relevant linked services and resource groups
+- Set up the storage account and all the relevant linked services and resource groups
-- execute the pipeline and all the other relevant Azure services and finally perform the analysis
+- Execute the pipeline and all the other relevant Azure services, and finally perform the analysis

 ## Contributors
 Rohit Annasaheb Ragde

-## Credits:-
+## Credits
 Darshil Parmar